Vehicle Accident Lawyer

 - $102,000 recovery for a motor vehicle accident leading to cervical decompression fusion

 If you are a car accident victim, you shouldn’t have to fight alone for fair compensation.
 Our personal injury law firm offers personalized service and solid legal advice to ensure you have all the necessary resources to recover while we handle the legal details.

-Contact us today for a free consultation at any of our nine Twin City law office locations.
+Call us at 763-560-0000 or fill out a form online for a free consultation at any of our nine Twin City law office locations.